 Using Pocket Diagnostic® plant disease tests

-The following page describes the simple process for in-field testing of plant pathogens such as Phytophthora, Erwinia amylovora, Potato virus Y and Ralstonia solanacearum.
+The following page describes the simple process of using Pocket Diagnostic® plant disease tests for the in-field testing of Phytophthora, Erwinia amylovora, Potato virus Y and Ralstonia solanacearum.

 - Select sample (as detailed below)